5 Keys to Balance Fat Burning Hormones

 Leptin is also intricately involved with other fat burning hormones.
 A deficiency in leptin can stimulate a decrease in adiponectin and consequently result in increased fatty tissue.
 However, increased leptin in obese individuals is linked to a decrease in human growth hormone which suggests that these individuals have chronic inflammation that is impacting the leptin receptor and causing leptin resistance (14).

 The more body fat one has, the more inflammation and leptin the fat tissue will produce.
 However, this hormone is also dependent upon other influences like gender, age, dietary habits and sleep cycles.
-(13) Following an anti-inflammatory diet and sleeping well is very important to optimizing leptin sensitivity.
+(13) Following an anti-inflammatory diet and sleeping well is very important to optimizing leptin sensitivity and stimulating the rest of the fat burning hormones.

 Cortisol signaling is linked to many physiological processes in the body that increase one’s propensity toward weight gain.
 Chronic stress results in high levels of circulating cortisol which can turn off hormones that control appetite and weight gain (16).
 The overproduction of stress hormones like cortisol causes symptoms of fatigue and blood sugar imbalances that further creates dysfunction in the central nervous system.
 In turn, this leads to more addictive and unhealthy food cravings.
 (3)